-Community-based organizations have been playing an increasingly important role in biodiversity conservation in the Caribbean, along with producer organizations and cooperatives.
-These groups may be organized around a business or productive activity, like agriculture or fisheries, which may directly or indirectly benefit conservation (for example, sustainable farming in a KBA buffer zone or ecotourism in a protected area).
+Community-based organizations (CBOs) have been playing an increasingly important role in biodiversity conservation in the Caribbean, along with producer organizations and cooperatives.
+These groups may be organised around a business or productive activity, like agriculture or fisheries, which may directly or indirectly benefit conservation (for example, sustainable farming in a KBA buffer zone or ecotourism in a protected area).
 The scope of these organizations is generally more narrowly focused than that of their local NGO counterparts and their capacity to plan, implement and evaluate conservation projects tends to be lower.
 They are, however, an essential component of efforts to implement socio-culturally relevant and sustainable conservation and resource management initiatives.
-The ecosystem profile identified 54 environmentally focused community-based organizations and 51 producer organizations in project countries, with the largest numbers in Jamaica and Saint Lucia.
+The ecosystem profile identified 54 environmentally focused CBOs and 51 producer organizations in project countries, with the largest numbers in Jamaica and Saint Lucia.

-One area where community-based organizations and producer organizations are active is fisheries comanagement, where resource-user groups and fisherfolk organizations have been engaged in governance and management of fisheries resources with the help of intermediary organizations, including CANARI.
-Community-based organizations have also been engaged in management of terrestrial areas.
+One area where CBOs and producer organizations are active is fisheries co-management, where resourceuser groups and fisherfolk organizations have been engaged in governance and management of fisheries resources with the help of intermediary organizations, including CANARI.
+CBOs have also been engaged in the management of terrestrial areas.
 For example, since 2000, the Jamaican Forestry Department has been establishing Local Forest Management Committees to enable local communities to participate in the planning, management, protection, and sustainable use of local forests.
-In the Dominican Republic, three community-based organizations have developed in Jaragua-Bahoruco-Enriquillo Biosphere Reserve, one of which promotes ecotourism and sustainable use of natural resources among surrounding communities.
-An indicative list of community-based organizations in the project countries is provided to give an example of the types of organization that might benefit from the project.
+In the Dominican Republic, three CBOs have been established in the Jaragua-Bahoruco-Enriquillo Biosphere Reserve, one of which promotes ecotourism and sustainable use of natural resources among surrounding communities.
+An indicative list of CBOs in the project countries is provided to give an example of the types of organisations that might benefit from the project.